AmigaAbattoir/nova-actionscript3/actionscript3.novaextension/README.md

  * **Tasks** - Use Nova's Clean/Build/Run for AIR desktop project, mobile project (currently, only through Desktop simulator), and Flash web based project (using either SWFObject from the AIR SDK or a basic page using Ruffle).
 Also, limited support for ANEs.

  * **Exporting AIR Packages** - AIR, AIRI, Captive bundles, and native installer for Mac should work (have not tested submitting to app store for Mac apps).
-Android and iOS packaging should work, but have not tested submitting them to app stores.
+Android and iOS packaging should work (again, I have not tested submitting them to app stores).

 ## Todo